 - Per bandwidth – price based on the quantity of data transferred

-- Per feature usage – price is charged for each time a specific action is taken within the software.
-To simplify purchasing within software applications, a popular approach is to introduce the sale of credits, then for credits to be used within software features.
+- Per feature usage – price is charged for each time the users take a specific action within the software.
+A popular approach is to introduce the sale of credits, then allow the use of credits to pay for services within software features.

 Individual software vendors have the freedom to choose one or more licensing model or any variation on the same theme for their products.
-This can change over time as new software is released and new delivery methods become available.
+Licence models can change over time as new software is released and new delivery methods become available.

 Given the diverse range of software licensing models, it is sensible to adopt a centralised procurement system for software licences.
 Benefits include:

-- Avoidance of scenarios where an organisation has a site license for a product along with a number of individual licenses for the same product at the same site
+- Avoidance of scenarios where an organisation has a site license for a product along with several individual software licences for the same product at the same site

 - A pool of licenses allowed to be controlled and transferred between people as needed

-- Use of the most appropriate type of licence for the required usage corporate wide.
-It might be more economical to purchase a site licence for example, an option that would not be considered with decentralised purchasing.
+- Use of the most appropriate type of licence for the required usage corporate-wide.
+It might be more economical to purchase a site licence, for example, an option unlikely considered with decentralised purchasing.

 - Reduced expenditure through economies of scale

-- Specialist knowledge about software licensing can be concentrated within a single team allowing other teams to focus on their core duties
+- The concentration of specialist knowledge about software licensing within a single team allowing other teams to focus on their core duties

-Centralising the purchasing of software licences becomes more important as businesses grow and will in the long-term reduce expenditure.
-Having individual departments or teams responsible for their own software purchasing can become costly, inefficient and increase the number of software licence disputes due to lack of awareness and control.
+Centralising the purchasing of software licences becomes more critical as businesses grow and will in the long-term reduce expenditure.
+Having individual departments or teams responsible for software purchasing can become costly, inefficient and increase the number of software licence disputes due to lack of awareness and control.